 1. Make Sure You Have a Physical Portfolio

-What Does a Quality Physical Portfolio Look Like?
+What Does a Quality Physical Tattoo Portfolio Look Like?

 In short, a physical portfolio is a collection of your best artwork.
 Always use a black folder.
 Black is professional, which is a quality your potential mentor will be looking for.
 If you are trying to get an apprenticeship, keep it about the size of an A4 notebook.
 As an apprentice, you’ll be doing smaller work, so you don’t need a portfolio of large scale work yet.

-Why You Need a Physical Portfolio (Why Won’t a Digital Portfolio Cut It?)
+Why You Need a Physical Portfolio (Why Won’t a Online Portfolio Cut It?)

 You need to have an actual portfolio with you when you approach a shop.
 Do not come into a shop only with the photos on your phone, even if you have an entire Instagram account with only artwork.

 Coming in with a physical portfolio shows that you have put in effort - and that you take pride in your work.
 It makes you look more serious and professional, which will be important to a potential mentor.
 If you can’t be bothered to make a portfolio, then it’s unlikely you’ll last as an apprentice.
 A mentor will know this, and they won’t want to waste their time and effort training you.